| This page contains

 QuickBooks is one of the best programs out there for bookkeeping.
 I tried Peachtree first and I was pulling my hair out, it was horrendous.

-I tried QuickBooks and I've been using it for 10+ years now.
+I tried QuickBooks (Sunburst Software Solutions Nancy Smyth is the bomb when it comes to QuickBooks!) and I've been using it for 17+ years now.

 It's come a long way and it even has a contractor section so that you can set it up to work for your construction business.